6 Foods for Glowing Skin

 Add bell peppers to your grill with these Honey Lime Grilled Chicken and Vegetable Kebabs.

-Sunflower Seeds for Healthy Skin
+6. Sunflower Seeds

 In general, seeds are an excellent food for healthy skin, but sunflower seeds are one of the best.
-A one-ounce serving of sunflower seeds provides nearly half your daily vitamin E needs, and also contains selenium and zinc.
-All of these nutrients are beneficial for the skin, which can help support the production of new skin cells, fight off oxidative damage, and reduce inflammation.
+A one-ounce serving of sunflower seeds provides nearly half your daily vitamin E needs and also contains selenium and zinc.

 Ways to add sunflower seeds to your meals